AdobeDocs/analytics.en/help/export/analytics-data-feed/troubleshooting.md

 ## Troubleshoot long-standing data feeds that fail

-If you have a data feed that successfully operates day to day but recently fails, use the [Adobe Status tool](https://status.adobe.com/en/experience_cloud) to determine if there are any scheduled maintenance windows or availability issues.
+If you have a data feed that successfully operates hourly or daily but recently fails, use the [Adobe Status tool](https://status.adobe.com/en/experience_cloud) to determine if there are any scheduled maintenance windows or availability issues.
 If there is a known issue at the time, Adobe automatically processes scheduled data feeds once the service is restored.

 If there are no known issues, you can resend the data feed.